Stable invariance of the restricted Lie algebra structure of Hochschild cohomology

-Hochschild cohomology possesses a great deal of structure.
+Hochschild cohomology possesses a great deal of structure, and this is an important sourse of invariants.
 Perhaps most famously, it is a Gerstenhaber algebra, and this is enriched by a $B_{\infty}$-algebra structure on the Hoschschild cochain complex.
-In more specific contexts, more structure appears.
+For more specific classes of algebras, more structure appears.
 The invariance of these structures has been studied by various authors.
 For derived equivalences, Keller showed the invariance of the Gerstanhaber structure \cite{KellerIII}, and the invariance of $B_{\infty}$-structure of the cochain complex \cite{KellerI}.

-For a stable equivalence of Morita type between two self-injective algebras $A$ and $B$, Xi showed in \cite{X} that for $n\geq 1$, the Hochschild cohomology groups $\mathrm{HH}^n(A,A)$ and $\mathrm{HH}^n(B,B)$ are isomorphic.
-Moreover, K\"onig, Liu and Zhou proved in \cite{KLZ} the invariance of the Batalin–Vilkovisky structure of stable Hochschild cohomology for symmetric algebras.
+To better understand stable equivalences, Brou\'e introduced stable equivalences of Morita type in \cite{B}, and Keller and Vossieck \cite{KV} and Rickard \cite{Ri} proved that derived equivalences give rise to stable equivalences of Morita type for self-injective algebras.
+Given such an equivalence connecting two self-injective algebras $A$ and $B$, Xi showed that the Hochschild cohomology groups $\mathrm{HH}^n(A,A)$ and $\mathrm{HH}^n(B,B)$ are isomorphic for $n\geq 1$ \cite{X}.
+In a similar vein, K\"onig, Liu and Zhou proved established the invariance of the Batalin–Vilkovisky structure on stable Hochschild cohomology for symmetric algebras \cite{KLZ}.

 Over a field of positive characteristic, Hochschild cohomology possesses also the structure of a restricted graded Lie algebra.
 In this context Linckelmann asked the following question: \emph{is the restricted Lie algebra structure of $ {\rm HH}^{>0}(A,A)$ invariant under stable equivalences of Morita type for self-injective algebras?} The invariance of this structure is delicate because the $p$-power structure is \emph{non-linear}, and therefore difficult to handle functorially.
 A partial answer was given by the second author in \cite{RyD} for the subclass of integrable derivations.
 We answer Linckelmann's question affirmatively: